Most Kiwis Are Underinsured

-Home insurance NZ.
-Is your home insured for what it would actually cost to rebuild?
+Are you insured for what it would cost to rebuild?

-Most New Zealand homes are underinsured.
-Building costs have jumped, but the number on your policy probably has not kept up.
+Most homes are underinsured.
+Building costs have jumped, but the number on your policy may not have kept up.
 If something happens and your cover falls short, you pay the difference out of pocket.

-We check your rebuild figure against current construction costs, read the policy wording so you do not have to, and make sure your cover actually keeps pace.
-Every policy includes your Natural Hazards Commission levy, and every client gets a free review at renewal.
+We check your rebuild figure against current construction costs and read the policy wording so you do not have to.
+Your cover should keep pace with what builders charge today, not what they charged three years ago.
+Every policy includes your Natural Hazards Commission levy.
+Every client gets a free review at renewal.

-Home insurance is a policy that protects the physical structure of your home against damage from insured events.
-In New Zealand, this covers the house itself, permanent fixtures and fittings such as fixed floor coverings, built-in cabinetry, driveways, fences, retaining walls, and other structures fixed to the land.
+Home insurance protects the physical structure of your house against damage from insured events.
+That includes the dwelling itself, plus permanent fixtures and fittings: fixed floor coverings, built-in cabinetry, driveways, fences, retaining walls, and other structures fixed to the land.
 It is separate from contents insurance, which covers furniture, appliances, and personal belongings inside the home.
 Most homeowners need both.

-NZ home insurance operates on a "sum insured" basis: you nominate the maximum your insurer will pay to rebuild your house if it suffers a total loss.
+Every policy works on a "sum insured" basis.
+You nominate the maximum your insurer will pay to rebuild if your house suffers a total loss.
 Getting this figure right is critical, and it is one of the main reasons homeowners choose to work with a broker.
-If you have a mortgage, your lender will require home insurance for the full rebuild value.
-Even without a mortgage, shouldering the entire rebuild cost yourself after an earthquake, storm, or flood is a risk most New Zealanders cannot afford to take.
+Got a mortgage?
+Your lender will require home insurance for the full rebuild value.
+Even without a mortgage, shouldering the entire rebuild cost yourself after an earthquake or flood is a risk most homeowners cannot afford to take.

-Home insurance policies in NZ are underwritten by established insurers with the financial capacity to pay claims even after large-scale natural hazard events, as proven through the Canterbury earthquakes and Cyclone Gabrielle.
-Whether your property is a standard suburban house, a lifestyle block, or a multi-unit dwelling, the right policy makes sure your home is covered for what it would actually cost to rebuild.
+Policies are underwritten by established insurers with the financial capacity to pay claims even after large-scale events.
+Canterbury and Cyclone Gabrielle proved that.
+Whether your property is a standard suburban house, a lifestyle block, or a multi-unit dwelling, the right policy makes sure your home is covered for what it would cost to rebuild today.

 What does home insurance cover?